 The extraction of minerals pollutes areas beyond the actual mining sites and for years after closing operation.
 Pope Francis referred to the ‘mess’ in our planet in his recent Encyclical Laudato Si’.
 Governments promote mining and provide incentives to corporations in the name of ‘the national interest’ and ‘economic growth’, whilst the harm and cost to ordinary peoples’ lives, communities and future generations of all species is barely recognised.
 For governments it is ‘yes to mining, and no to life’ for their people.

-The Pacific Calling Partnership (PCP) began in May 2006 in recognition of the negative impacts climate change was having on the peoples of Kiribati, Tuvalu and islands of the Torres Strait.
+The Pacific Calling Partnership (PCP) was founded in May 2006 in recognition of the negative impacts climate change was having on the peoples of Kiribati, Tuvalu and islands of the Torres Strait.

-We are committed to listening to what islanders are saying about imminent threats to their way of life and collaborating with them in passing this important message on.
+We are committed to listening to what islanders are saying about imminent threats to their way of life and helping to promote this important message in Australia and internationally.